Sonic 3D Blast: Development

 Sonic 3D Blast was the final Sonic the Hedgehog game produced for the 16-bit Sega Genesis, and was developed as a swan song for the system.
 Sega had discontinued support for the Genesis in 1995, but produced the game because games typically sell for one to two years after their platforms' discontinuation.
 The basic concept was conceived by members of Sonic Team during the development of Sonic the Hedgehog 3 (1994), but most of the programming was done by the British studio Traveller's Tales because Sonic Team was developing Nights into Dreams (1996) at the time.
 According to founder Jon Burton, Traveller's Tales had just finished developing a Toy Story game and wanted to start developing games for 32-bit systems such as the Saturn and PlayStation.
 Sega, impressed with their work on Toy Story and Mickey Mania, approached them with 3D Blast; as Sonic was extremely popular at the time, the concept "got their attention".
 In retrospect, Burton stated that he believed the game was commissioned because Sonic X-treme, in development for the Saturn at the time, was struggling, and Sega wanted to bring Sonic into the 3D era of gaming.

 The game was developed from scratch in eight months, beginning in July 1995.
 It was originally titled Sonic Spindrift.
 Burton, who served as lead programmer, implemented an exception handler where, should an error occur, the game would greet the player with a secret level select screen instead of crashing; this was done so the game could easily pass Sega's approval process for publishing games.
-Burton also gave the game a unique full motion video intro sequence, and used compression methods to make the video fit in the 4MB cartridge and appear higher resolution.
+Burton also gave the game a unique Full-motion video (FMV) intro sequence, and used compression methods to make the video fit in the 4MB cartridge and appear higher resolution.
 The game makes use of some pre-rendered 3D models converted into sprites.
 The team decided to use 3D instead of 2D because they thought "it was time for something new."
 Inspiration for the isometric viewpoint was drawn from Sonic Labyrinth (1995) and Super Mario RPG (1996).
 The item collection was influenced by the 1984 Flicky game, and the graphics were inspired by Donkey Kong Country (1994).
 Sonic Team provided Traveller's Tales with game, level, and character designs.
 Burton remembered the partnership with Sega fondly, recalling that he greatly enjoyed "making a machine do something you haven't seen it do".
 Towards the end of development, Traveller's Tales began to expand its scope, and Burton passed the rest of programming to his employees.